RasaHQ/rasa/docs/tutorial_supervised.rst

 Now our bot needs to learn what to do in response to user messages.
 We do this by training one or multiple Rasa Core policies.

 For this bot, we came up with our own policy.
+This policy extends the Keras policy modifying the ML architecture of the underlying neural network.
-Check out the ``RestaurantPolicy`` class in ``bot.py`` for the gory details:
+Check out the
+``RestaurantPolicy`` class in ``bot.py`` for the gory details:

 .. literalinclude:: ../examples/restaurantbot/bot.py
    :linenos:
    :pyobject: RestaurantPolicy

+The parameters ``max_history_len`` and ``n_hidden``
+may be altered dependent on the task complexity and the amount of data one has. ``max_history_len`` is important as it is the amount of story steps the network has access to to make a classification.

 Because we've created a custom policy, we can't train the bot by running ``rasa_core.train`` like in the :ref:`tutorial_basics`.
 The ``bot.py`` script shows how you can